Big Jack Armstrong: Career

 With WKYC heard all over the eastern half of the US, Larsh went national.
 He attracted fans all over the region, and became a huge hit.
 WKYC was listed as the number three record-buying influence in Miami in that era, no doubt due to 'Big Jack' and the 50,000-watt night signal that was so strong over the East Coast of the US.

 Larsh moved on, working at other 50,000-watt stations such as WMEX/1510 in Boston; CHUM/1050 in Toronto; KFI/640 in Los Angeles, KTNQ/1020 in Los Angeles, and WKBW/1520 in Buffalo, New York.
 At the latter, he developed his 'Motormouth' character, and was listed in the Guinness Book of World Records in 1971 as the world's fastest-talking human.
-He participated in WKBWs 1971 "War of the Worlds" broadcast, a modernized version of the original done by Orson Welles in 1938.
+He participated in WKBW's 1971 "War of the Worlds" broadcast, a modernized version of the original done by Orson Welles in 1938.
 Larsh was one of the original disc jockeys hired for the all-new 13-Q in Pittsburgh in the early 1970s.
 In the late '70s, he could be heard on Indianapolis' 1310 WIFE before it went dark.

 Larsh also worked at KFRC, The Big 610 in the early 1980s, dominating the midday, late-night, and overnight shifts at the station.
 Later on, he became part of 93 KKHR in Los Angeles, doing afternoons.
 In the late 80s, he worked at Power 98 in Myrtle Beach.
 His late career was spent doing mornings at WMQX Oldies 93 in Greensboro, North Carolina, and voice tracking nights on Entercom Communications sister station WWKB in Buffalo.

 Larsh was working at WWKB/1520 in Buffalo, New York, when the sudden format change in 2006 to liberal talk put him in the unemployed ranks.
 Larsh took this opportunity putting pen to paper and wrote his biography, which was completed four months before his death.
+For a number of years, Larsh used the name Jack Armstrong as the morning DJ on the hugely popular station, Oldies 93 in Greensboro NC.
+His morning show led the ratings in the area and he continued working from home for WWKB until they changed formats.
+He continued on at Oldies 93 until they changed format to country, at which time he retired.

-On March 22, 2008, Larsh died at his home in High Point, North Carolina as a result of a stroke or heart attack (an autopsy was not performed).
+On March 22, 2008, Larsh died at his home in High Point, North Carolina as a result of a stroke or heart attack.
+(An autopsy was not performed.)